MitakaMakers/Ivi.Visa/README.md

 - Supports all message types of VXI-11.
 - Supports some functions of VISA and TMCTL libraries.
 - Error handling is not implemented for easy understandings.
+- Any overlap operation or qurious syntax suger is not used for easy understandings.

 ## Derivarables
 - VXI-11 server ：server.exe
 - VXI-11 client ：client.exe, visa32.dll, tmctl.dll